IBM-Bluemix-Docs/mass-data-migration/connect-share-smb.md

 Before you connect to the share:

-- Determine if you need to join the {{site.data.keyword.mdms_short}} device to Active Directory.
+- Determine whether you need to join the {{site.data.keyword.mdms_short}} device to Active Directory.
 If you're mounting the network share to a Windows server that is joined to Active Directory, you must also [join the device to the Active Directory domain](#use-active-directory) before you can connect to the share.
-- Determine if your environment requires SMB signing.
+- Determine whether your environment requires SMB signing.
 Joining the {{site.data.keyword.mdms_short}} device to Active Directory enables SMB signing by default.
 If your environment does not need SMB signing, you can [disable SMB signing on the client](/docs/mass-data-migration?topic=mass-data-migration-troubleshooting#unable-to-mount-smb-share) to avoid connection issues and increase the performance of your data transfer.

 ## Managing SMB share access
 {: #manage-smb-share-access}